-To apply for a TENS you must download and complete the relevant application form and then submit it to the Council along with the fee at least 10 working days (but the earlier the better) before the event is due to take place.
+To apply for a TEN, you must download and complete the application form and then return it to us by email or post along with the fee at least 10 working days (but the earlier the better) before the event is due to take place.

 The fee for the application can either be paid via credit/debit card or a cheque can be sent in with the application.

 You must be 18 years old to apply for a TEN.

 A copy of the notice must also be served on the same day to Merseyside Police (Licensing), Walton Lane Police Station, Walton Lane, Liverpool, L4 5XF and Environmental Health, St Helens Council, Wesley House, Corporation Street, St Helens, Merseyside WA10 1HF unless you have submitted your application electronically.